Answered! Jump to accepted answer.

 There is a question about this and my response (above) was incorrect.
 Is les vêtements an exception to adding the ‘s’ at the end to orange?
 I couldn’t see the exception in the discussion.
 Thanks.

-This relates to:Colour descriptions change according to gender and number (adjectives) -
+This question relates to:French lesson "Colour descriptions change according to gender and number (adjectives)"

 Here is an example from the lesson:

 Elle a un sac orange et deux écharpes orange. --> She has an orange bag and two orange scarves.
 As can be noticed in the example from the lesson Aurélie has given us, in plural phrases «orange» does NOT change form to agree in quantity, i.e. un sac orange and deux écharpes orange.

 If one returns to the lesson and reviews the chart, the color «marron» is another case in point where the spelling does NOT change to agree in quantity.

 There are a number of exceptions to agreeing colors with the noun they refer to.The most notable one is that colors with the names of real objects (as, e.g., orange, marron etc.) remain unchanged.

 Therefore the exception lies not with vêtements but with orange. -- Chris.

 Kwiziq language super star

 Bonjour Stuart !